Summer camp: Canada

 In Canada, summer camps are very popular.
 About 70% of Canadian camps tend to be affiliated with organizations, while the rest are private.
 There are also many summer camps for ESL students.
 Summer camp fairs are held throughout Canada, usually during the winter months.
 Parents and children can meet camp directors and collect information about summer camps.
 Admission to these fairs is typically free, and the camps on display vary in their cost from completely subsidized fees to quite expensive.

 Some camps are specifically designed to reduce Summer learning loss, particularly in literacy and mathematics.
 For example, the Council of Ontario Directors of Education (CODE) published the results of their study entitled The Ontario Summer Literacy Learning Project 2010.
 Then, in 2014 they published a Program Planning Guide to help Boards implement Summer Learning Programs (SLP).
 After three years of delivering the SLP, they concluded that the programs a) make a difference for students experiencing literacy challenges, b) minimize summer learning losses, and c) in many cases, increase literacy achievements.
 In recent years the project has included both French and English classes, blended literacy & numeracy, robotics, coding, student mentors, Indigenous activities and English Language Learning, and reports are available online.

-Some well-known summer camps focused on science and nature in Canada include Deep River Science Academy, Shad Valley, numerous university-sponsored and hosted day camps including the University of Toronto's Science Outreach, Space Camp Canada and the now-defunct Algonquin Space Campus hosted at the Algonquin Radio Observatory.
-Safari Science is another camp that is located in Oakville Ontario and provides campers an adventure in learning about their world.

-The vast majority of traditional, private, summer camps in Canada are located in Ontario.
-The premier summer camps are Kilcoo Camp (for boys near Haliburton), Camp Oconto (for girls near Tichborne), the Taylor Statten Camps (Ahmek for boys and Wapomeo for girls in Algonquin Park), Camp Tanamakoon (for girls in Algonquin Park), and Onondaga Camp (near Haliburton).